Project: Fabricating a Anderson PowerPole to 3.4mm dc connector for the Kenwood TH-F6A

-In this post, we describe how to make a pigtail cable to connect the Kenwood TH-F6A triband HT to a 12Vdc power source via an Anderson PowerPole connector.
+In this post, we describe how to make a pigtail cable to connect the Kenwood TH-F6A triband HT to a 12Vdc power source via an Anderson Powerpole connector.
 As our starting point, we purchased a Kenwood PG-2W cable from Universal Radio.
 The Kenwood PG-2W cable comes with fuses already installed.

 Step 1: Slide on a short length of heat shrink tubing

-Step 2: Solder on Anderson PowerPole contacts
+Step 2: Solder on Anderson Powerpole contacts

-Step 3: Install the Anderson PowerPole housing
+Step 3: Install the Anderson Powerpole housing

 Step 4: Test the cable